-Employees who are transferring from one department to another or one institution to another, without a break should have a row added on the current empl record with the Action of Transfer instead of using the action of Termination.
+- Employees who are moving from one department to another or one institution to another without a break should be transferred instead of terminated.
 This will prevent the employee from experiencing interruptions in their benefits, security access, timecard, absence management, etc. Please refer to KB 17120 for information on how to enter a transfer in HRS.

 - Navigate to Workforce Administration>Job Information>Job Data.

-Search for the employee using Empl_ID or by Last Name and First Name.
+Search for the employee by Empl_ID or by Last Name and First Name.

-Click on the appropriate Search result to open the employee's JOB data pages.
-Then follow these steps to add a new row of data:
+- If necessary, click on the appropriate empl record from the Search result to open the employee's JOB data pages.

-d.
-Select an Action Code of "Termination."
-By choosing the Action of Termination, you will receive a warning message 'Employee to be terminated.
-(20004, 155)'.
+- Select an Action of Termination.
+By choosing the Action of Termination, you will receive a warning message.
 Review the message and take additional actions, as appropriate.

-5. Select an appropriate Action Reason for the "Termination" by click the drop down menu.
+- Select an appropriate Reason for the "Termination" from the drop down menu.

 If multiple jobs are terminating, it is important to terminate the secondary positions before terminating the benefits primary job.
 Otherwise the employee could be missing insurance deductions on their last payroll check (i.e. TSA, WDC, FSA, HSA, ICI and SGL).